zhaoxiaoha/github-trending/README.md

 * 【2023-12-16】[TencentCloud / tencentcloud-sdk-java](https://github.com/TencentCloud/tencentcloud-sdk-java) - Tencent Cloud API 3.0 SDK for Java
 ## Python

+* 【2024-10-09】[cvat-ai / cvat](https://github.com/cvat-ai/cvat) - Annotate better with CVAT, the industry-leading data engine for machine learning.
+Used and trusted by teams at any scale, for data of any scale.
 * 【2024-10-08】[alandtse / alexa_media_player](https://github.com/alandtse/alexa_media_player) - This is a custom component to allow control of Amazon Alexa devices in Home Assistant using the unofficial Alexa API.
 * 【2024-10-08】[KruxAI / ragbuilder](https://github.com/KruxAI/ragbuilder) - A toolkit to create optimal Production-ready RAG setup for your data
 * 【2024-10-08】[Open-Wine-Components / umu-launcher](https://github.com/Open-Wine-Components/umu-launcher) -